2023 – 2024

 Shipping + validation

-The team implemented the new foundations across design and code, iterating and stress testing until stable.
-In Q4 2023, I shipped the first iteration of the refreshed Associate theme (built from the Operator direction), including updated type ramps, stronger borders, and spacing tuned for associate-facing use.
+We implemented the new foundations across Figma and code, iterating and stress testing until stable.
+In Q4 2023, we shipped the first refreshed Associate theme (derived from the Operator direction), including updated type ramps, stronger borders, and spacing tuned for associate-facing use.

 In 2024, we continued toward an official release: documentation updates, a revised Alchemy site, Figma + code library enhancements, and beta pilots—along with follow-on theme work for accessibility and personalization settings.

-This foundation later became critical to enabling Common Experience work across AFT, where consistency and accessibility requirements needed to scale across products that didn’t all share the same front-end stack.
+This foundation later supported Common Experience work, where consistency and accessibility expectations needed to scale across products that did not share the same front-end stack.

 Outcomes

-• Refreshed UI foundation supporting Operator and Associate themes in both Figma and code
+• Refreshed foundations supporting Operator and Associate themes across Figma and code

-• Scalable token architecture enabling contextual themeability beyond color
+• Modern token architecture enabling scalable theming beyond color

-• Stronger alignment between design and engineering primitives
+• Clearer alignment between design intent and engineering primitives

 What’s next